 Cooking / shopping

 Help with Eco project

 There is always plenty to do on a day-to-day basis and we invite all volunteers to pitch in with cooking, gardening, general maintenance etc if they would like to.
-There are several urgent tasks we want to focus on: rainwater harvesting, increasing our food self-sufficiency,

 We prefer that volunteers work on things they are interested in and enjoy, and are totally open to people working in the way they prefer and when they prefer.
 Often we find volunteers like to take on a project (sometimes their own idea) from design to execution and then work on it at their own pace.
 All we ask is that everyone participate and contribute to community life.